Darius Garland NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Defensively, the Warriors conceded 117.1 points per game last season, 21st in the NBA.
+- Conceding 117.1 points per game last year made the Warriors the 21st-ranked team in the NBA defensively.

-- The Warriors gave up 43.3 rebounds on average last year, 15th in the league.
+- The Warriors were the 15th-ranked squad in the league last season, giving up 43.3 rebounds per contest.

-- In terms of assists, the Warriors allowed 25.7 per game last season, ranking them 15th in the league.
+- The Warriors allowed 25.7 assists per contest last season (15th in the NBA).

-- The Warriors conceded 12.9 made 3-pointers per game last season, 23rd in the NBA in that category.
+- In terms of three-point defense, the Warriors were 23rd in the league last season, allowing 12.9 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!